2020-2023

 Appendix D

-LEAVE SUMMARY
+LEAVE SUMMARIES

 THE FOLLOWING LEAVE SUMMARIES ARE NOT INTENDED TO REPLACE CONTRACT LANGUAGE.
 SEE GROUP-SPECIFIC CONTRACT, AGREED-UPON LANGUAGE, OR BOARD POLICY FOR SPECIFIC LEAVE INFORMATION.